 Whether it is closely cropped or bushy, your goatee has to look neat.
 You should never try to go around this rule.
 Let’s learn how to actually shape it now.

 Take your trimmer and start with small strokes, remembering that there’s no hurry as you determine your goatee’s ideal shape.
 Create it bit by bit from the outside, slowly and carefully closing in.
-An electric trimmer is by far the best choice because it allows you to close in on the goatee very accurately.
+An electric beard trimmer is by far the optimal choice because it allows you to close in on the goatee very accurately.

 If you used the washable marker tip, you can just simply trim within the lines.
 For the rest of your face, you may use any safety razor that you have to just shave cleanly.
 Be careful with the edges however as these are what gives the goatee definition.